ashrafghiye/DBN/README.md

 Running this script will result in 3 images describing the accuracy for both models as function of:

-1- Number of layers
+1- Number of layers.

-2- Number of hidden units
+2- Number of hidden units.

-3- Number of training examples
+3- Number of training examples.

 For a detailed analysis, refer to the final report.